'Impossible' to hold Olympics during pandemic, Japan doctors union warns

 "It is impossible to hold a safe and secure Olympics during the pandemic."

-The union, which represents staff doctors at hospitals, is one of a number in Japan for different medical professionals.
+The union, which represents staff doctors at hospitals, is one of a number covering medical professionals in Japan.
 It does not list the size of its membership.

 "We can't deny the danger that many kinds of new virus variants will bring to Tokyo from around the world," the union statement added.